coloboxp/HttpMessageForwarder/README.md

 1. Place the PHP file on your web server
 2. Be sure you can reach it from Zipato or a computer connected on the same network
 3. Adapt the sequence of "endpoints" to fit your needs.
-4. Send the JSON string as POST, with parameter name "qry".
+4. Send the JSON string on the body of the request (check postman example).

 (Note: You can use [Postman](https://www.getpostman.com/) to debug your messages)